unixorn/git-extra-commands/README.md

 * [git-deploy-s3](https://github.com/bradt/git-deploy-s3) - Keeps your `git` repository's assets in sync with Amazon S3.
 * [git-diffall](https://github.com/thenigan/git-diffall) - Provides a directory based diff mechanism for `git`.
 * [git-extend](https://github.com/nickolasburr/git-extend) - Extend `git` builtins with command wrappers.
 * [git-fastclone](https://github.com/square/git-fastclone) - Think `git clone --recursive` on steroids.
-If you're doing repeated checkouts of a given repo on a machine (like a ci box), **git-fastclone** will speed things up considerably.
+If you're doing repeated checkouts of a given repository on a machine (like a ci box), **git-fastclone** will speed things up considerably.
 * [git-flow-completion](https://github.com/bobthecow/git-flow-completion) - Bash, Fish and ZSH completion support for [git-flow](http://github.com/nvie/gitflow)
 * [git-follow](https://github.com/nickolasburr/git-follow) - Follow lifetime changes of a pathspec.
 * [git-fuzzy](https://github.com/bigH/git-fuzzy) - A CLI interface to `git` that relies heavily on [`fzf`](https://github.com/junegunn/fzf).
 * [git-graph](https://github.com/jerith666/git-graph) - creates a [Graphviz](https://graphviz.org/) graph showing the high-level structure of a repository's history.
 * [git-gutter](https://github.com/jisaacks/GitGutter) - Plugin for [Sublime Text](https://www.sublimetext.com/) 2/3 to display the `git` diff in the edit window gutter.
 * [git-it-on.zsh](https://github.com/peterhurford/git-it-on.zsh) - Another plugin by Peter Hurford that adds a `gitit` command that will open your current directory on github, in your current branch.
-Also works with private github servers.
+Also works with private GitHub servers.
 * [git-lint](https://github.com/bkuhlmann/git-lint) - Enforces `git` rebase workflow with consistent commits for a clean and easy to read/debug project history.
 * [git-quick-stats](https://github.com/arzzen/git-quick-stats) - A simple and efficient way to access various statistics in a `git` repository.
 * [git-repo-updater](https://github.com/earwig/git-repo-updater) - Allows you to easily update multiple `git` repositories at once.
 * [git-secrets](https://github.com/awslabs/git-secrets) - Prevents you from committing secrets and credentials into `git` repositories.
 * [git-standup](https://github.com/kamranahmedse/git-standup) - Recall what you did on the last working day.
-Can work in a directory full of `git` repos to see a consolidated view of all work in all the repos.
+Can work in a directory full of `git` repositories to see a consolidated view of all work in all the repositories.
 * [git-stashd](https://github.com/nickolasburr/git-stashd) - Autostashing daemon for dirty worktrees.
 * [git-submodule-tools](https://github.com/kollerma/git-submodule-tools) - A collection of scripts that should help make life with `git` submodules easier.
 * [git-sweep](https://github.com/arc90/git-sweep) - A utility script to remove branches that have been merged to master.
-* [git-todo](https://github.com/ibolmo/git-todo/blob/master/git-todo) - helper script to show all the todo entries in your repo.
+* [git-todo](https://github.com/ibolmo/git-todo/blob/master/git-todo) - helper script to show all the todo entries in your repository.
 * [git-up (gem)](https://github.com/aanand/git-up) - Fetch and rebase all locally-tracked remote branches.
 * [git-up (python)](https://pypi.python.org/pypi/git-up) - Python implementation of Aanand's original ruby gem
 * [git-wayback-machine](https://github.com/MadRabbit/git-wayback-machine) - A simple script to quickly navigate a project's state through it's `git` history
 * [git_history_visualizer](https://github.com/kidpixo/git_history_visualizer) - python script to visualize the history of files in a `git` repository
 * [gitbaby](https://github.com/lordadamson/gitbaby) - Helper scripts to manage your `git` repositories
-* [gitgo](https://github.com/ltj/gitgo) - Open a GitHub/Gitlab hosted repository in your browser via the command line (macOS only).
+* [gitgo](https://github.com/ltj/gitgo) - Open a GitHub/Gitlab hosted repository in your browser via the command-line (macOS only).
 * [gitsh](https://github.com/thoughtbot/gitsh) - An interactive shell for `git`.
 From within gitsh you can issue any `git` command, even using your local aliases and configuration.
 * [gunstage](https://github.com/LucasLarson/gunstage) - There are at least eight ways to unstage files in a `git` repository.
 This is a command-line shell plugin for undoing `git add`.
 * [hitch](https://github.com/therubymug/hitch) - Allows developers to be properly credited when Pair Programming and using `git`.
-* [hub](https://github.com/github/hub) - A command line tool that wraps `git` in order to extend it with extra features and commands that make working with GitHub easier.
+* [hub](https://github.com/github/hub) - A command-line tool that wraps `git` in order to extend it with extra features and commands that make working with GitHub easier.
 * [igit](https://github.com/ytakahashi/igit) - Interactively construct `git` commands using [fzf](https://github.com/junegunn/fzf).
-* [joe](https://github.com/karan/joe) - Generates `.gitignore` files from the command line for you.
+* [joe](https://github.com/karan/joe) - Generates `.gitignore` files from the command-line for you.
 * [mergepbx](https://github.com/simonwagner/mergepbx) - Helper script for merging XCode project files.
 * [switch-git](https://github.com/robin-mbg/switch-git) - Easy switching between `git` repositories.
 Just type `sgr <some part of you repo's name>`, press enter and you're there.
 * [ugit](https://github.com/Bhupesh-V/ugit) - Lets you undo your last `git` operation.